 I co-led a user experience team of 3 designers.
-We led research, interviews and agile prototyping.
-The insights we uncovered helped us rethink the redesign from a branding perspective too.
+We led research, interviews and agile prototyping (creating states and interactions).

 The Opportunity: Booking

-Trust takes time to build.
-It doesn't become concrete from one interaction.
-Our next question was: How can Stroll Health have an ongoing relationship with the customer via their product and brand?
+Our next question was: How can Stroll Health have an ongoing relationship with people to build trust?
 We identified an opportunity through scheduling appointments but discovered people have different preferences.

 GROUP 1 (AGE 40+)

 GROUP 2 (AGE 20 - 39)